As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 In general, there are a few factors that you must take into consideration when looking for a carrier oil.

-Always use cold-pressed vegetable oils – The best carrier oils for essential oils are cold-pressed.
+Use only virgin or cold-pressed vegetable oils – The best carrier oils for essential oils are cold pressed.
 It is the cold-pressed process that makes them so effective as carrier oils.
-Heat destroys the therapeutic properties of the oil.
-To find out if a particular oil is cold-pressed, take a look at the label.
-If it does not say cold-pressed or cold expeller pressed, it may not have any value as an carrier oil for the skin.
+Heat destroys the therapeutic properties of oil.
+To find out if a particular oil is cold-pressed, look at the label.
+If it does not say cold pressed or cold expeller pressed, it may not have any value as a carrier oil for the skin.

 Use only 100% pure oils – Read the label carefully to make sure that the carrier oil is pure and not a blend.
 Also, check that it does not contain any additives.

 Always buy from reputed brands – Reputed brands maintain stricter quality control over their entire manufacturing process, guaranteeing a higher quality product.
-When you are looking for carrier oils for essential oils, do not be tempted to buy the cheapest one available.
-As with most things, you get what you pay for.
 When you buy from an established brand you can rest easy knowing that you are using a high-quality product that is loaded with benefits.

 HOW TO STORE CARRIER OILS

 There is a right way and a wrong way to store carrier oils.
-When you have paid so much to buy the best carrier oils for essential oils, it pays to learn the right way so your investment will last longer.
+When you’ve paid so much to buy the best carrier oils for essential oils, it pays to learn the right way so your investment will last longer.

 Carrier oils are best stored in a cool, dark place but not necessarily in the refrigerator.
 Read the instructions in the bottle carefully for best storage practices.
 Some oils turn cloudy or even solidify when kept in the refrigerator.
 The cooler temperature may also alter the properties of the oil.